-The devices or End Points (EPs) are the objects that communicate application data between local device applications (DAs) and network applications (NAs).
+The Devices (DEVs) or End Points (EPs) are the objects that communicate application data between local device applications (DAs) and network applications (NAs).

-EPs (or devices) can be static or nomadic, as they associate with the SC and they do not attach to a specific BS.
-Hence, they can communicate with the SC through one or many BSs.
+Devices (or EPs) can be static or nomadic, as they associate with the SC and they do not attach to any specific BS.
+Hence, they can communicate with the SC through one or multiple BSs.

-Due to constraints in the complexity of the EP, it is assumed that EPs host only one or very few device applications, which communicate to one single network application at a time.
+Due to constraints in the complexity of the Device, it is assumed that Devices host only one or very few device applications, which most of the time communicate each to a single network application at a time.

-The radio protocol provides mechanisms to authenticate and ensure integrity of the message.
-This is achieved by using a unique device ID and a message authentication code, which allow ensuring that the message has been generated and sent by the device with the ID claimed in the message.

-Security keys are independent for each device.
-These keys are associated with the device ID and they are pre-provisioned.
-Application data can be encrypted by the application provider.
+The radio protocol authenticates and ensures the integrity of each message.
+This is achieved by using a unique device ID and an AES-128 based message authentication code, ensuring that the message has been generated and sent by the device with the ID claimed in the message.
+Application data can be encrypted at the application level or not, depending on the criticality of the use case, to provide a balance between cost and effort vs. risk.
+AES-128 in counter mode is used for encryption.
+Cryptographic keys are independent for each device.
+These keys are associated with the device ID and separate integrity and confidentiality keys are pre-provisioned.
+A confidentiality key is only provisioned if confidentiality is to be used.
+At the time of writing the algorithms and keying details for this are not published.